dgparks/jumpcloud-escalations-engineer-assignment/README.md

 pip install -r requirements.txt

 # ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-# NOTE: normally we would add the /out and /log folders to .gitignore,
+# NOTE1: normally we would add the /out and /log folders to .gitignore,
 #        but they have been included in the repo for our purposes
+# NOTE2: the below assumes that you have correctly configured the mongodb
 #
 # send a new brewery analysis to the /out folder